What courses can I do after this?

 * Please note fees are subject to change.

-16-18 £75.00 covers administration, stationary and book loan fees.
+16-18 £80.00 covers administration, stationery and book loan fees.
 Fees apply for each year of study.

 For Psychology, you will study the BTEC Certificate in Applied Psychology in year 1 and the Extended Certificate in year 2.
 The content of the Applied Psychology has been developed to include an exciting range of units that explore the vast world of psychology.
 Students will develop knowledge and understanding of key approaches and theories in psychology and apply these to issues relevant to contemporary society, for example lifestyle choices and unhealthy behaviours such as addiction.
 Students will learn about the types and characteristics of mental disorders, approaches to treatment, and the role of professionals in supporting and promoting mental health.
 In addition to exploring the scientific process in psychological research methodology through conducting your own psychological research project.